-Between the down payment, real estate agent commission, insurance, and other fees, the path to homeownership is littered with expenses.
+Between the down payment, real-estate-agent commission, insurance, and other fees, the path to homeownership is littered with expenses.
 But many buyers are taken aback by closing costs.

 Fortunately, closing costs aren’t necessarily set in stone.
 You have some latitude with these expenses, and there are several ways to reduce your closing costs, negotiate a lower price, or get them covered by another party in the transaction.
 Below is a guide.

-What Costs to Expect
+What Costs To Expect

-Though closing costs vary by lender and location, here’s what you can generally expect to pay for each line item.
+Although closing costs vary by lender and location, here’s what you can generally expect to pay for each line item.

 Application fee: $25 to $500

 Loan origination fee: 1% of the loan value

 Property survey: $85 to $600

 Settlement fee: $250 to $1,500